What are Early Symptoms of Mesothelioma

 • Abdominal Pain or Swelling: If you're feeling discomfort in your abdomen or you notice it's looking a bit swollen, don't brush it off as just bloating.

 • Changes in Bowel Movements: Notice anything different in your 'number two' routine?
-Changes in bowel movements, whether it's constipation or diarrhea, can be an early symptom of Peritoneal Mesothelioma.
+Changes in bowel movements, whether it's constipation or diarrhoea, can be an early symptom of Peritoneal Mesothelioma.

-Again, these symptoms can seem quite ordinary, but if they persist, it's important to get them checked out.
+Again, these symptoms can seem ordinary, but if they continuous, it's important to get them checked out.
 After all, you know your body best.
 If something doesn't feel right, don't hesitate to take action.
 Up next, we'll dive into the early signs of Pericardial Mesothelioma, so stick around!

 4. Early Symptoms of Pericardial Mesothelioma